microlinkhq/www/src/pages/docs/api/parameters/insights/lighthouse.md

   }}
 />

 By default, the report is serialized to JSON.
-In this way, you can use [lighthouse.microlink.io](https://lighthouse.microlink.io) for visualizing your perfomance report.
+In this way, you can use [lighthouse.microlink.io](https://lighthouse.microlink.io) for visualizing your performance report.

 <Link icon={false} href="https://lighthouse.microlink.io">
   <Image src="https://i.imgur.com/xeC7nZk.png"/>